-For the second quarter and first half of 2016, approximately 0.1 million and 0.3 million share based awards of common stock were excluded from the calculation of diluted EPS as the impact of their inclusion would have been antidilutive.
-For both the second quarter and first half of 2015, approximately 0.3 million share based awards of common stock were excluded from the calculation of diluted EPS as the impact of their inclusion would have been anti-dilutive.
+For both the third quarter and first nine months of 2016, the number of share-based awards excluded from the calculation of diluted EPS was not material.
+For both the third quarter and first nine months of 2015, approximately 0.3 million share-based awards of common stock were excluded from the calculation of diluted EPS as the impact of their inclusion would have been anti-dilutive.